 - Historical click-through rate (Google assumes that if your ad is clicked frequently for a particular search query, the user sees it as relevant)

 Although this means significantly more work for the online marketer, it results in a major advantage for the marketer that is willing to do the work.
+One could use a company like themarketingheaven.com and advertise their social media using a number of techniques to stand above all and mark their existence.
 Here is an example of three different advertisers bidding on the same search term:

 As you can see, the highest bidder (Advertiser C) is going to end up in the first paid search position.
 Advertiser A’s ad will show first and with a bid that is 25% lower than Advertiser C’s bid.